Demon Gaze: Sequel

 Development of a sequel title began in mid-2014.
 Demon Gaze II was released in Japan September 29, 2016.
-A Western release has been announced for, and released in fall 2017 on PlayStation Vita and PlayStation 4.
+A Western release has been announced for and released in fall 2017 on PlayStation Vita and PlayStation 4.

 Reception

 Demon Gaze currently holds a score of 70.66% at GameRankings, and 70/100 at Metacritic.
 Four Famitsu reviewers scored Demon Gaze 9, 9, 8 and 8 out of 10, for a total score of 34/40.
 The game sold 25,316 physical retail copies within the first week of release in Japan, and retail sales reached 47,993 by mid-February 2013.
 The game ranked as the sixth most purchased digital Vita game on the Japanese PlayStation Network in 2013.
 By April 2014, it was announced by Kadokawa Games that Demon Gaze shipped 180,000 copies worldwide, including both physical and download copies.
 A July 2014 announcement by Kadokawa later confirmed a global shipment figure of 200,000 copies.

 Dale North of Destructoid also gave the game 7/10, claiming Demon Gaze to be "a solid game that definitely has an audience.
 Might lack replay value, could be too short or there are some hard-to-ignore faults, but the experience is fun."
 Brittany Vincent of GamesRadar rewarded the game three stars out of five, summarising the game up as "colorful, brash, and spunky, but it's little more than a wonky journey through dungeon after forgettable dungeon.
 If it's a grind you're looking for, you can do far better than the mediocrity of becoming a Demon Gazer."
 Heidi Kemps of GameSpot scored the game 7/10, finding the battles, dungeons and characters to be enjoyable, though the story, visual style and the heavy amount of fan service was criticised.
 Josiah Renaudin of IGN rated the game a 7.2/10, praising the combat and characters, but criticising the uninspired visuals and "cookie-cutter premise."

 Marcus Estrada of Hardcore Gamer gave the game a 4/5, calling it "a very mechanically sound dungeon crawler," and that "the biggest hurdle to enjoying the game is simply your tastes for (or tolerance of) copious displays of fan service."
-Jim Sterling of The Escapist gave Demon Gaze a more positive review, as well as recommending the game, stating "this is easily one of the more addictive ones I've enjoyed for a while, and it's perfect on Vita", and scoring it 4.5/5.
+James Stephanie Sterling of The Escapist gave Demon Gaze a more positive review, as well as recommending the game, stating "this is easily one of the more addictive ones I've enjoyed for a while, and it's perfect on Vita", and scoring it 4.5/5.
 Nevertheless, Matt Kamen of The Guardian rated Demon Gaze much lower, giving the game only 2 stars out of 5, as "Demon Gaze does make nice use of the Vita's online functions, allowing for notes left between players advising of secrets or dangers, but it's not enough to make up for a resoundingly lacklustre package."